Common Food Allergies

 Recipes by Gina - Recipe of the Moment

-- Heat oil and 2 tablespoons butter in a 12-inch heavy skillet over high heat
+Heat the oil and butter in a large saucepan over medium heat.